G-RTOS/GeMRTOS/INDEX.md

 -   **GeMRTOS\_Return\_from\_signal**: when there exists a pending signal for a task, the RETURN\_FROM\_SIGNAL is configured as the return entry point.

 -   **GeMRTOS\_Start\_Task**: restore the status of the next task to be executed and return.
-If signal is pending, the task stack is modify to execute the signal code when returning from interrupt and the return address is set to GeMRTOS\_Return\_from\_signal.
+If signal is pending, the task stack is modified to execute the signal code when returning from interrupt and the return address is set to GeMRTOS\_Return\_from\_signal.

 FIG. 10: Task switch section structure.